lukasoppermann/veare-pre-next/storage/app/articles/160307-lumen-dingo-api-part-5.md

 ## Fractal Transformer & Serializer

 `Dingo/api` ships with fractal and fractal has a serializer system.
-Serializer automatically convert your data into a specific format, like json api.
+Serializers automatically convert your data into a specific format, like json api.
 The included serializers let you convert your data into a json api format, an array or a `data` namespaced array.

-If you need something special you can write a [custom serializer](http://fractal.thephpleague.com/serializers/#custom-serializers).
+And if you need something special you can write a [custom serializer](http://fractal.thephpleague.com/serializers/#custom-serializers).
 For our example we will be using the `JsonApiSerializer`, since it is exactly what we want.

-Serializer are part of the transformation.
-Your transformers use an adapter (fractal by default) which in turn uses a serializer.
-So to change the serializer we need to change the adapter that the transformer uses.
-We will still be using fractal, but we will have fractal use the `JsonApiSerializer`.

-Luckily `dingo/api` is designed to let you change all this, so open up `bootstrap/app.php` and add a new part after the `Register Service Providers` section.
-We need to call up the transformer factory, which is the basis of all transformers you create.
-It has a `setAdapter` which we use to set the adapter.
+To change the default serializer you need to add this bit of code to your `bootstrap/app.php` below the `Register Service Providers`.
+We basically call up the transformer factory, which is the basis of all transformers you create.
+It has a `setAdapter` which we use.
+An adapter is basically a package that provides the transformation logic.

 ```php
 // set up default serializer